Pumpkin Sage Macaroni and 'Cheese' with Crispy Shallot Topping

 That said, finding these varieties might be difficult, and I don’t want you to feel like it’s necessary to run around town hunting down a Kabocha when more common varieties like butternut or even canned pumpkin would make fine understudies.

-Personally, I would avoid smaller (albeit still delicious) varieties like acorn, delicata, or carnival squash, mainly because they're too small to provide enough squash, and scooping the flesh can be a little bit awkward from deeply-ridged varieties.
+Personally, I would avoid smaller (albeit still delicious) varieties like acorn, delicata, or carnival squash, mainly because they're too small to yield enough squash, and scooping the flesh can be a little awkward with deeply ridged varieties.
 But if that’s what you have on hand, and you’re up for the extra prep time, there wouldn’t be anything wrong with how they would taste.

-Best Squash Choices: Kabocha, Sunshine, Buttercup, Jarrahdale, Cinderella
+Best Squash Choices: Kabocha, Sunshine, Buttercup, Jarrahdale, Cinderella, Sugar Pie Pumpkin.

 Thyroid-healthy Highlights: